-Length: 4.5 miles Portion of: 16 miles of connected greenways Used for: walking, running, bicycling, walking leashed dogs, skating, pushing
+Length: 4.5 miles Portion of: 18 miles of connected greenway system Used for: walking, running, bicycling, walking leashed dogs, skating, pushing

 strollers, using wheelchairs, roller blading Hours: dawn till dusk Lights: none Difficulty: medium, with some steep slopes Surface: asphalt and concrete Facilities: accessible restrooms and drinking fountains at Tyson Park, skatepark, softball field, tennis courts, accessible playground, shelters Watershed: Third Creek Connects to: Neyland Greenway, Sequoyah Greenway, Bearden Village Greenway, Tyson Park, Knoxville Skatepark, Safety City, Third Creek Park Parking Areas: 300 plus 4 accessible at Third Creek Park, Tyson Park, Sutherland Drive, Laurel Church of Christ on Kingston Pike